EBAN

-EBAN (European Business Angel Network) is an international, not-for-profit organisation whose function is to represent the pan-European early stage investor community, gathering member organisations and individuals from Europe and beyond.
-Originally targeted only to business angels, today EBAN is a cross sector representative of equity early stage investors.
+EBAN (European Business Angel Network) is an international, not-for-profit trade association whose function is to represent the pan-European early stage investor community, gathering member organisations and individuals from Europe and beyond.
+Originally targeted only to business angels, it later became a cross sector representative of equity early stage investors.

-EBAN represents a sector estimated to invest 5.1billion Euros a year and comprising 260.000 angel investors.
-According to its annual collection of data (2012) and exclusively though business angel networks, 2900 company were funded and 17800 jobs were created.
+EBAN represents a sector estimated to invest 5.1billion Euros a year and comprising 260,000 angel investors.
+According to its annual collection of data (2012) and exclusively though business angel networks, 2,900 company were funded and 17,800 jobs were created.

 History

 EBAN was established in 1999 by a group of pioneer angel networks in Europe with the collaboration of the European Commission and EURADA (the European Association of Development Agencies).

 In 1999, only 50 business angel networks were identified across Europe to support high growth start-ups, with more than half operating in the UK.
-Today, the number of business angel networks has risen to 460.
+By 2016, the number of business angel networks has risen to 460.